swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

   "schemaVersion": "3.0",
   "runTimeTriples": [
     "<triple1>": {
-      "sdkRootPath": "<a required path relative to `destination.json` containing SDK root>",
+      "sdkRootPath": "<a required path relative to `swift-sdk.json` containing SDK root>",
       // all of the properties listed below are optional:
-      "swiftResourcesPath": "<a path relative to `destination.json` containing Swift resources for dynamic linking>", "swiftStaticResourcesPath": "<a path relative to `destination.json` containing Swift resources for static linking>", "includeSearchPaths": ["<array of paths relative to `destination.json` containing headers>"], "librarySearchPaths": ["<array of paths relative to `destination.json` containing libraries>"], "toolsetPaths": ["<array of paths relative to `destination.json` containing toolset files>"] },
+      "swiftResourcesPath": "<a path relative to `swift-sdk.json` containing Swift resources for dynamic linking>", "swiftStaticResourcesPath": "<a path relative to `swift-sdk.json` containing Swift resources for static linking>", "includeSearchPaths": ["<array of paths relative to `swift-sdk.json` containing headers>"], "librarySearchPaths": ["<array of paths relative to `swift-sdk.json` containing libraries>"], "toolsetPaths": ["<array of paths relative to `swift-sdk.json` containing toolset files>"] },
-    // a destination can support more than one run-time triple:
+    // a Swift SDK can support more than one run-time triple:
     "<triple2>": {
-      "sdkRootPath": "<a required path relative to `destination.json` containing SDK root>",
+      "sdkRootPath": "<a required path relative to `swift-sdk.json` containing SDK root>",
       // all of the properties listed below are optional:
-      "swiftResourcesPath": "<a path relative to `destination.json` containing Swift resources for dynamic linking>", "swiftStaticResourcesPath": "<a path relative to `destination.json` containing Swift resources for static linking>", "includeSearchPaths": ["<array of paths relative to `destination.json` containing headers>"], "librarySearchPaths": ["<array of paths relative to `destination.json` containing libraries>"], "toolsetPaths": ["<array of paths relative to `destination.json` containing toolset files>"] }
+      "swiftResourcesPath": "<a path relative to `swift-sdk.json` containing Swift resources for dynamic linking>", "swiftStaticResourcesPath": "<a path relative to `swift-sdk.json` containing Swift resources for static linking>", "includeSearchPaths": ["<array of paths relative to `swift-sdk.json` containing headers>"], "librarySearchPaths": ["<array of paths relative to `swift-sdk.json` containing libraries>"], "toolsetPaths": ["<array of paths relative to `swift-sdk.json` containing toolset files>"] }
-    // more triples can be supported by a single destination if needed, primarily for sharing files between them.
+    // more triples can be supported by a single Swift SDK if needed, primarily for sharing files between them.
   ]
 }
 ```

-We propose that all relative paths in `destination.json` files should be validated not to "escape" the destination
+We propose that all relative paths in `swift-sdk.json` files should be validated not to "escape" the Swift SDK
-bundle for security reasons, in the same way that `toolset.json` files are validated when contained in destination
+bundle for security reasons, in the same way that `toolset.json` files are validated when contained in Swift SDK
 bundles.
 That is, `../` components, if present in paths, will not be allowed to reference files and
-directories outside of a corresponding destination bundle.
+directories outside of a corresponding Swift SDK bundle.
 Symlinks will also be validated to prevent them from escaping
 out of the bundle.

 If `sdkRootPath` is specified and `swiftResourcesPath` is not, the latter is inferred to be